BenJacquet/BenJacquet/README.md

 ## &#x270d; Lifestyle and Hobbies

-Apart from coding, I am a believer that a healthy mind in a healthy body go a very long way so I love:
+Apart from coding, I am a believer that a healthy mind in a healthy body goes a very long way so I love :
 - Working out
 - Reading (Sci-Fi, fantasy, code, thriller and more...)
 - Cooking (That used to be one of my previous jobs 👨‍🍳)